About once a week, we get a client demanding that their ex endure supervised visitation.

 There are many types of supervised visitation.

 In Nevada, the most restrictive is visitation that occurs at the Courthouse through a program called Donna’s House or at Child Haven.
-Again, this is the most restrictive type of supervised visitation and is only ordered in rare circumstances.
+Again, this is the most restrictive type of visitation and is only ordered in rare circumstances.

-If a judge is considering having visits supervised at Child Haven or Donna’s house, va social worker, who is paid to observe visits, watches the interaction between parent and child.
+If a judge is considering having visits supervised at Child Haven or Donna’s house, VA social worker, who is paid to observe visits, watches the interaction between parent and child.

 In addition, both parents go through an orientation to discuss visitation rules.